neoncortex/bashed/README.md

 Also, some functions will come in pairs, for example: editappend, and \_editappend.
 These \_functions are used for auto completing the arguments of the functions, and should not be called directly.

 # Modules:
-## curses:
-This module includes a function, \_editcurses, that can be used by other modules.

 ## Version:
 The simplest undo mechanism I can think of is to store versions of the files, and have mechanisms to display, restore, and compare these versions.